 Poor blood circulation to the ear affects your hearing.
 It can be the cause of hearing loss.
 Hypercoagulability and polycythemia can be the cause of blood-related hearing loss.

 - People who are suffering from high blood pressure can have hearing loss.
 High blood pressure affects your hearing.

 - People who suffer from Sickle Cell Disease can have Sensorineural Hearing Loss.

-- People who suffer from AIDS can have the hearing loss problem.
+- People who suffer from AIDS can have a hearing loss problem.

 Low birth weight

-The child with low birth weight is more likely to suffer from sensorineural hearing loss as the sensory parts may not have been developed properly which cause hearing loss in babies.
-If the fetus grows slower than the normal in the mother’s womb the chances of hearing loss increases.
+The child with low birth weight is more likely to suffer from sensorineural hearing loss as the sensory parts may not have been developed properly which causes hearing loss in babies.
+If the fetus grows slower than normal in the mother’s womb the chances of hearing loss increase.

 Mixed Hearing Loss

 Mixed Hearing Loss goes literally by its name “mixed” and is a combination of conductive and sensorineural hearing loss.
 It indicates that there is damage in the outer, middle, and inner parts of the ear at the same time.
 Mixed hearing loss generally ranges from mild to profound severity.
 For people diagnosed with this problem, sounds can be both softer in volume and more difficult to understand.

 If the hearing loss runs in your family then, the occurrence of hearing loss is due to the genetic factor. it could be either conductive or sensorineural hearing loss as per the genetic factor.